12 Ways To Manage Public Speaking Anxiety

 #2 Don't Try To Be Someone Else

 Steve Jobs used lots of slides and always wore a black turtleneck and blue jeans.
 Yes, he was a compelling speaker, but you may be more successful if you tell personal stories and wear a suit.
 Watch and learn from the best public speakers but don't try and be them.
-You have your style and message and trying to be someone else will only increase your public speaking anxiety.
+You have your style and message and trying to be someone else can increase your public speaking anxiety.

 #4 Remember Why You're Doing It